monstrous-moonshine/x11-win/README.md

 To compile it, you'll need the X11 development headers.
 Move your mouse over the window to see the pointer coordinates change.
 To quit, press escape.

+The X11 protocol is documented in detail at [x.org](https://www.x.org/releases/X11R7.7/doc/xproto/x11protocol.html).
+The header files under `/usr/include/X11`, especially `X.h` and `Xproto.h`, also contain a lot of interesting information.

 I don't think there's much else to say about it.
 It was a lot of fun!